robert0714/packt-Kubernetes-A-Complete-DevOps-Cookbook-2020/chapter6/kasten/README.md

 --> Kubernetes RBAC is enabled
 Checking if the Aggregated Layer is enabled
---> The Kubernetes Aggregated Layer is enabled Checking if the Kasten Helm repo is present
+--> The Kubernetes Aggregated Layer is enabled Checking if a default StorageClass is present
+ --> A default storage class was found
+Checking if the Kasten Helm repo is present
 --> The Kasten Helm repo was found
 Checking for required Helm Tiller version (>= v2.11.0)